7 things you should do when you get cut

 1. Stop the Bleeding

-Stopping blood loss is extremely important.
+When treating a cut, stopping blood loss is extremely important.
 Apply consistent pressure using a clean cloth or a sterile bandage if available.
-If you have a first aid kit, use folded gauze pads or a blood stopping bandage.
+If you have a first aid kit, use folded gauze pads or a blood-stopping bandage.
 Serious lacerations should apply pressure for 20 - 30 minutes, allowing blood to clot.
 If you continue to bleed seek medical attention immediately.

 2. Clean the wound site